The CoreLogic Loan Performance Insights report features an interactive view of our mortgage performance analysis through March 2022.

 In March 2022, all states logged year-over-year declines in their overall delinquency rates.
 The states with the largest declines were: Nevada (down 3.6 percentage points), Hawaii (down 3.3 percentage points) New Jersey (down 3.2 percentage points) and Maryland (down 3.1 percentage points).

 Serious Delinquency - Metropolitan Areas

 Serious delinquency is defined as 90 days or more past due including loans in foreclosure.

-There were 0 metropolitan areas where the Serious Delinquency Rate increased.
+There were no metropolitan areas where the Serious Delinquency Rate increased.

-There were 384 metropolitan areas where the Serious Delinquency Rate remained the same or decreased.
+There were 384 metropolitan areas where the Serious Delinquency Rate decreased.

 To learn more about the data behind this article and what CoreLogic has to offer, visit https://www.corelogic.com/.

 Sign up to receive our stories in your inbox.

 Data is changing the speed of business.
 Investors, Corporations, and Governments are buying new, differentiated data to gain visibility make better decisions.
 Don't fall behind.
 Let us help.